-- To develop in its pupils a sense of self-discipline and an acceptance of responsibility for their own actions; - To create conditions for an orderly community in which effective learning can take place, in which there is mutual respect between all members, and where there is proper concern for the environment.

-The School aims to achieve this in the framework of a relaxed, pleasant atmosphere, in which girls are encouraged to give of their best, both in the classroom and in extra-curricular activities, and are stimulated to fulfil their potential.
+- To develop in its pupils a sense of self-discipline and an acceptance of responsibility for their own actions: - To create conditions for an orderly community in which effective learning can take place, in which there is mutual respect between all members, and where there is proper concern for the environment. - The school aims to provide a safe and caring environment for the whole school and boarding community. - to achieve this in the framework of a relaxed, pleasant atmosphere, in which girls are encouraged to give of their best, both in the classroom and in extra-curricular activities, and are stimulated to fulfil their potential.
 The School prides itself on being a friendly and inclusive community, where girls can be themselves and develop their own talents and interests.
 In doing so, pupils will be expected to abide by the law of the land and exercise common sense at all times.